 The University of Otago's Division of Health Sciences provides Pacific Island students with a range of programmes and support.
 These include the Pacific Islands Research and Student Support Unit, and the Pacific Foundation Programme.

 The Pacific Islands Research and Student Support Unit

 - Coordinates support for over 500 Pacific Island students studying Health Sciences at the University of Otago

 - Provides a research-informed approach on how best to recruit, retain, and increase the completion rates for Pacific students in health sciences

 - Follows the Health Sciences Pacific Strategic Framework to coordinate work within the Division

 - Engages with Pacific communities and organisations, schools, career advisors, government, and non-governmental organisations in the efforts to improve outcomes for Pacific students at tertiary level

-The Pacific Foundation Programme (PFP) works closely with PIRSSU.
+The POPO Foundation Programme (PFP) works closely with PIRSSU.